camunda/camunda-docs/docs/self-managed/platform-deployment/ingress-setup.md

 ## Troubleshooting

-If something is not working as expected, make sure to check the guide for [general deployment troubleshooting](../../troubleshooting.md).
+If something is not working as expected, check the guide for [general deployment troubleshooting](../../troubleshooting.md).